Alcohol Addiction Treatment

 Critical Withdrawal Risk

-Alcohol withdrawal can cause seizures and delirium tremens (DTs)—a life-threatening condition with 5–10% mortality without medical treatment.
-Medical detox is essential for safety.
+Alcohol withdrawal can cause seizures and delirium tremens (DTs)—a life-threatening condition with 5–10% mortality without medical treatment. medical detox is essential for safety.

 Warning Signs